mokdevel/DarcMods/DarcMissions/docs/P_HELICOPTER_FLY.md

 - Pitch is modified depending on the speed.
 - Curvature of the flight affects roll but the helicopter tries to return natural flat flying slowly.

-## Re-use in mods
+## Re-use in mods and game modes
 The flight model is done as a component.
 You are free to use it in yours - credits are appreciated.
 In theory you can add that to any helicopter and they will gain autonomous flying capabilities.

+## HowTo
+- Create a compatibility mod (or include in to your mod).
+- Include DarcCore as a dependency.
+- Choose the helicopter to use.
+- Use the guide above to set the necessary values.
+- Add the component.
+- Spawn and let it fly.

+There are a few public functions that you can use.
+For flyin to destination(s), use ``AddDestination()``.
+You can call it multiple times to create a fly path.
+The helicopter will not go exactly to the given point and this is by design.
+If you want it to fly over a location, set the point behind the location.

 ## Issues
 There are various small things that are to be fixed in the future updates:
 - Climb in certain cases is too fast and does not look natural.
 - Flight path finding is simple for the moment.
 Steep turns sometimes look nice, sometimes not.
+- Some times the helicopter flies nose up after a steep turn.
+Have not yet found how to avoid that.